Warren Earp: Later life and death

 Earp stepped calmly outside of the saloon onto the street without producing a weapon, just as Boyett fired two more rounds, missing again with both.
 Earp entered the saloon again and walked towards Boyett, opened his coat and vest.
 "I have not got arms.
 You have a good deal the best of this".
 Earp continued walking toward Boyett, talking the entire time.
 As Boyett warned him several times to halt, Boyett appearing slightly frightened but angry.
 When Earp did not stop, Boyett fired a fifth round, this time striking Earp in the chest, killing him almost instantly.
 Boyett claimed that he feared for his life, and that by allowing Warren Earp to get too close, he believed his life was in danger.
 Warren Earp was found to have no gun, though he had an open pocket knife in his fist.
 No arrest was made.

-Lynn R. Baily, the daughter of rancher Henry Hooker, wrote in Henry Clay Hooker and the Sierra Bonita, that "Virgil Earp snuck into Willcox under an assumed name, checked into the hotel near Brown's Saloon, and began interviewing witnesses.
+Lynn R. Baily, the daughter of rancher Henry Hooker, wrote in Henry Clay Hooker and the Sierra Bonita that "Virgil Earp sneaked into Willcox under an assumed name, checked into the hotel near Brown's Saloon, and began interviewing witnesses.
 He concluded his brother's death was "cold blooded murder even if Warren was drunk and abusive at the time."

-The Tombstone Epitaph reported on July 9, 1900, "Warren Earp, the youngest of the four Earp brothers whose names twenty years ago were synonymous with gun fighting on the Arizona frontier, 'died with his boots on' here.
-He was shot through the heart in a saloon by Cowboy Johnny Boyett, and died almost Instantly."
+The Tombstone Epitaph reported on July 9, 1900, "Warren Earp, tie [sic] youngest of the four Earp brothers whose names twenty years ago were synonymous with gun fighting on the Arizona frontier, 'died with his boots on' here.
+He was shot through, [sic] the heart in a saloon by Cowboy Johnny Boyett, and died almost Instantly."

 Boyett was arrested for the shooting.
 The coroner's inquest confirmed that he killed Earp.
 Boyett sought protection from the local sheriff, fearing retribution from the Earp brothers.
 He returned to work on Hooker's ranch, staying out of Willcox for a long period of time.
 Wyatt did not get involved in the incident, nor did James or Newton.
 It was later falsely reported that the Earps avenged Warren's death by killing Boyett.
 Boyett eventually retired in Redlands, California.
 He later died in Texas.
 Warren Earp was buried in Willcox, Arizona in the Pioneer Cemetery.